LLNL/PnMPI/README.md

 After setting up, for benchmark purposes `PNMPI_BE_SILENT` should be set, so PnMPI stops producing output.

+If you are using modules with app_startup support, but your application does not use the highest threading level, you may set the reqested MPI threading level via `PNMPI_THREADING_LEVEL` to decrease the MPI overhead.
+The level send by `MPI_Init_thread` will not be sufficient, because MPI will be initialized in the constructors, if `app_startup` will be used.

 ### A6a) Using the PnMPI invocation tool